Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Discussion

 \paragraph{Related experimental work and model predictions}

 Across the entire spectrum of cortical rhythms, individual components of these oscillations are characterized by their frequency and amplitude.
-We have shown that an effective tempering schedule can be achieved across a wide range of frequencies and amplitudes, roughly corresponding to the range lying between slow and alpha waves \citep{buzsaki2004neuronal}.
-At higher frequencies, internal network dynamics cannot react quickly enough to the changes in temperature and the sampling quality deteriorates.
-However, this soft upper limit depends on the dominant time constants of individual neurons and synapses, which in our simulations were on the order of \SI{10}{ms}.
-For faster dynamics, as often observed in vivo ($\taum$ in \cite{koch1996brief}, $\taus$ in \cite{hausser1997estimating, bartos2001rapid}, $\taur$ in \cite{mccormick1985comparative, steriade1998dynamic}), correspondingly faster oscillations can be accommodated; for example, oscillations in the gamma band could be employed by ensembles with synaptic time constants and refractory times in the order of a few milliseconds, as discussed in recent sampling-based modeling approaches \citep{aitchison2016hamiltonian, echeveste2020cortical}.
-Thus, this form of tempering can be exploited both for inference in the awake state, where oscillations are typically fast, and during sleep, for functions such as memory retrieval and consolidation \citep{klimesch2012alpha, klinzing2019mechanisms, Adamantidis2019}.
+We have shown that an effective tempering schedule can be achieved for sinusoidal waves across a wide range of frequencies and amplitudes, roughly corresponding to the range lying between slow and alpha waves \cite{buzsaki2004neuronal}.
+For higher modulatory frequencies, the sampling quality quickly deteriorates as the internal network dynamics cannot react quickly enough to the changes in temperature.
+However, the soft upper-frequency limit is not fixed and depends on model parameters and the network distribution.
+In particular, the speed at which the network can change its state depends on the ratio of the dominant time constants of individual neurons and synapses (here on the order of \SI{10}{ms}) to the duration of a cycle.
+For faster dynamics, as often observed in vivo (e.g., membrane time constants, \cite{koch1996brief}; synaptic time constants, \cite{hausser1997estimating,bartos2001rapid}; refractory periods, \cite{mccormick1985comparative,steriade1998dynamic}), correspondingly faster oscillations can be accommodated.
+For example, oscillations in the gamma band could be employed by ensembles with synaptic time constants and refractory times in the order of a few milliseconds, as discussed in recent sampling-based modeling approaches \cite{aitchison2016hamiltonian, echeveste2020cortical}.
+Thus, this form of tempering can be exploited both for inference in the awake state, where oscillations are typically fast, and during sleep, for functions such as memory retrieval and consolidation \cite{diekelmann2010slow, klimesch2012alpha, klinzing2019mechanisms, Adamantidis2019}.

+Concerning experimental neuroscience, the suggested computational mechanisms relate to various physiological and psychophysical phenomena, ranging from single-neuron activity to behavior.
+The tempering in our model modulates the gain of the neuronal transfer functions, similar to the stochastic sampling of a scene through an oscillatory modulation of attentional gain \cite{klimesch2012alpha, Marzecova2018}, particularly through top-down input \cite{Reynolds2004, Larkum2004}.
+The stochasticity in our model by which stored memories are selectively recalled is mirrored in the randomness of hippocampal replay during sleep that goes beyond the more typical behavior \cite{Stella2019}, or in free memory recall in humans \cite{Katkov2017}.
+The oscillatory recall that supports cognitive computation in our model can also be related to creative thinking \cite{Lustenberger2015}, to midbrain oscillatory activity during stimulus disambiguation \cite{Pettigrew2001}, to mind wandering \cite{Compton2019} and to local sleep \cite{StalesenRamfjord2020}.